ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Making your own version of ``integration_config.yml`` can allow for setting some tunable parameters to help run the tests better in your environment.
-Some tests (e.g. cloud) will only run when access credentials are provided.
+Some tests (for example, cloud tests) will only run when access credentials are provided.
 For more information about supported credentials, refer to the various ``cloud-config-*.template`` files in the ``test/integration/`` directory.